vfilimonov/pydatastream/README.md

 	DWE.raise_on_error = False
 	print DWE.parse_record(res[0])
 	print DWE.parse_record(res[1])

+`raise_on_error` can be useful for requests that contain several tickers.
+In this case data fields and/or tickers that can not be fetched will be replaced with NaNs in resulting pandas.Panel.

 For the debugging puroposes, Datastream class has `show_request` property, which, if set to `True`, makes standard methods to output the text string with request: